Oil Depletion

 • PREAMBLE:

-• For many years I have been concerned with the fast depletion of fossil oil reserves, not just in the USA but around the globe.
+• Since childhood I've been concerned with the fast global depletion of fossil oil reserves.

 • Four years after my Engineering graduation I wrote an article on this subject.
 The article was submitted to several major magazines and newspapers.
 It was also sent to the White House.